My Quiet Kitchen

 • Preheat a large saute pan over medium heat.
 Add the oil, if using, onion, and jalapeno.
 Stirring occasionally, cook for 5 minutes or until translucent.
 Add the garlic, and cook for 1 minute.

-• Next, add the seasonings: 1 Tbsp chili powder, 1 tsp each cumin, oregano, and smoked paprika, and a pinch of salt and pepper.
+• Next, add the seasonings: 1 tablespoon chili powder, 1 teaspoon each cumin, oregano, and smoked paprika, and a pinch of salt and pepper.
 Stir well and cook for about 30 seconds.

 • Serve warm with your favorite taco fixings.